KoalaWill/raylib-quickstart/README.md

 * you are good to go

 # MacOS Users
-* Rename the folder to your game name
 * CD into the build folder
 * run `./premake5.osx gmake`
 * CD back to the root